lgbouma/gyro-interp/docs/source/examples.rst

 Examples
 ========================================

-Gyrochronal age for one star
+Rotation-based age for one star
 ++++++++++++++++++++++++++++++++++++++++

-Given a single star's rotation period, effective temperature, and uncertainties, what is the gyrochronological age posterior over a grid spanning 0 to 2.6 Gyr?
+Given a single star's rotation period, effective temperature, and uncertainties, what is the rotation-based age posterior over a grid spanning 0 to 2.6 Gyr?

 .. code-block:: python